About Woodland Indian Art Show & Market

 2016 markes the 10th anniversary of the Woodland Indian Art Show and Market, produced by Woodland Indian Art, Inc., and some awesome volunteers.

-The WIA is supported by the First Nations Development Institute’s 2016 Native Arts Capacity Building Initiative (NACBI) grant.
+The WIA is supported by the First Nations Development Institute’s 2017 Native Arts Initiative (NAI) grant.